 - 3. Verification of Insurance, Co-Pays and Deductibles.
 When your chart is given to one of our doctors for their review and phone consultation, they will also give your information to Tiffany, who will work on your insurance coverage and verification.
 If you are in our system and have filled out our secure New Patient form then you can email Tiffany questions you may have about insurance coverage.
 Trust us... this is very simple for almost all patients, so do not think you need to email them--they will automatically contact you when they have all your information figured out.
 If there is a problem, you will hear from us.
 Please know, all aspects of this operation are covered by insurance just like any other surgeons' office, with the exception of the consultation fee which is not covered by insurance.
 We are in-network and preferred providers for: Medicare, Cigna, Blue Cross/Blue Shield, Humana, Aetna, United Healthcare, UHC, and almost all others.

-- 4. Surgery Scheduling with Jolene or Joan.
-After your phone consultation with Dr. Clayman, he will begin the process to get you scheduled for your evaluation and planned surgery.
-You don't need to do anything at this time except plan to receive a phone call from Jolene for scheduling.
-In the event that you do not hear from Jolene or someone else within three days of your consultation with Dr. Clayman, you can always call directly to the Thyroid Cancer Center scheduling office (813-844-5041).
+- 4. Surgery Scheduling with Courntey.
+After your phone consultation with Dr. Clayman, they will begin the process to get you scheduled for your evaluation and planned surgery.
+The day following your telephone consultation, you are welcome to contact Courtney directly at 813 844-3798 to schedule your evaluation and surgery, if so indicated.
+The Thyroid Institute scheduling office (813-844-3798) will contact you if for some reason you have not contacted them first.
 They will help you choose a day for the operation and help coordinate the entire visit once things have progressed to this point.
 Know what dates work for you prior to this telephone conversation.

 - 5. Book Your Hotel.
 We work with a handful of hotels in the area, but most closely with the two listed on our Hotel Page.